Emin5001/Elite-Qualifier/README.md

 ## Background

-This application was created
+This application was created as a introductory project into the Code2College Elite Class.
+There was an option between a WebScraping project, a ChatBot, or a AutoCorrect algorith.
+I chose a ChatBot because it was something that I never created before, and I'm interested in AI and Machine Learning, and this project was my introductory into this field.

 ## Install

-These are the steps to setup your local environment to run this application.
+Expect to use Repl.it install system.

 ## Usage

-These are the steps to use the application or interact with it.
+In order to use this application, just interact with it like it is any other chatbot, and it will respond accordingly.

 ### Any optional sections